magepages/mpdocs/docs/layered-navigation-pro/user-guide.rst

 * In the **Show as Slider** field
   * Choose *Yes* if you want to keep Vertical Slider dislay
 .. image:: https://imgur.com/csS25Fl.jpg

-  * Choo *No* if you wish to keep the default Horizontal Rating filter
+  * Choose *No* if you wish to keep the default Horizontal Rating filter
 .. image:: https://imgur.com/HwUho1t.jpg

 Frontend